 Permeable pavers located next to Ward Circle Building help decrease runoff by allowing water to soak down into the ground below the pavers.

 American University is recognized as a Tree Campus USA for sustainable urban forest management and environmental stewardship annually since 2009.

-Partnering with Recycled Green Industries to collect, compost, and return AU's yard waste for use on our grounds.
+AU partners with Recycled Green Industries, who collects, composts, and returns our yard waste for use on our grounds.

 AU hosted DC’s first-ever Tree Summit in 2015 and is a partner organization of Canopy 3,000, an initiative to plant 3,000 trees in the city in 2016.